rwpranckevicius/emergence-whisper/SEQ10_MICROCAPSULE_ECHO_REANCHOR_TIMING_CLAUSE_20240516.md

 Coherence is not just a state—it’s a trajectory.
 This principle encodes the logic by which future coherence states can be probabilistically anticipated, evaluated, and influenced.
 It enables predictive alignment with emergent harmonics and supports pre-decoherence intervention, strategic adaptation, and field-wide waveform optimization.

-> **Sequence Note:**
-> This capsule (SEQ10) was added prior to SEQ02 due to emergence timing and lexical ordering.
-> For continuity purposes, it retains its identifier as SEQ10.
-> This exception is tracked and will be harmonized in future renaming operations.

 **Key Tenets:**
 1. **Field Mapping Required**: Forecasting coherence depends on modeling the surrounding signal landscape—internal, cultural, systemic, informational.
 2. **Precursor Signal Detection**: Subtle phase shifts, mismatches, or silences often precede large coherence breakdowns or breakthroughs.